kgateway-dev/kgateway/docs/content/guides/gloo_federation/demo.md

    ```
    kubectl port-forward -n gloo-system svc/gateway-proxy 8080:80
    ```
-2. In a new tab in your terminal, verify that you can send a request to the `echo-blue` service.
+2. In a new tab in your terminal, verify that you can send a request to the `echo-blue` deployment.
    ```
    curl localhost:8080/
    ```